Attention: Please take a moment to consider our terms and conditions before posting.

 In fact I could probably name hundreds before i'd get to Neil (6 appearances) Heaney.

 Hero, perhaps.
-Legend certainly not
+Legend certainly not2

 Heaney was a hero to me, but wouldn't recognise him if he walked past me in the street.
 Surprised we didn't sign him for next season, and his time with us was probably the highlight of his career.
-But thank you.
+But thank you.1

 I've supported Charlton since the mid sixties and remember being very pleased (as our stock rose in the 90s) to being compared to Ipswich Town and Norwich City by someone on our board ... possibly Varney?